-Observation is a major technique of data collection in sociology\Anthropology.
-As a student of sociology I also used this tool to collect some required qualitative and quantitative information.
-During the course of study mainly I observed the role of women in household decision making.
-I also observed the social and physical setting of the study area.
-In my study, observation proved as a main tool to recheck the information that was collected through the use of other tools.
+Observation is a major technique of data collection in sociology/ anthropology.
+As a student of sociology, this tool was also used to collect some required qualitative and quantitative information.
+During the course of study observed were made focusing on the role of women in household decision making.
+This study need to know the relationship between culture and society on property right of woman and also this type of observation of different villages are the sources of primary data so observation is necessary on study.